and1hof/BattleGrid-Prototype/README.md

 # BattleGrid
 A clone of "Megaman Battle Network", a TGC/TPS/RTS hybrid released in the early 2000's.

+### PREREQUISITES
+- Java 7+
+- OpenGL
+- ~512MB RAM

 ### GETTING STARTED
-Download the "bg-1.0.rar" file, unzip the folder on any desktop with Java 7+, and double click the "bg-1.0.jar" file.
+Download the "bg-1.0.rar" file, unzip the folder and double click the "bg-1.0.jar" file.
-NOTE: Open the source in Eclipse (requires Gradle) and compile to runnable jar for the latest release.

 ### HOW TO PLAY
 1. Click anywhere on welcome screen to start a match